OleksiyRudenko/gha-git-credentials/CONTRIBUTING.md

 in [`.github/workflows/deploy.yml`](./.github/workflows/deploy.yml)
 is pushed to `master` branch on GitHub.

-The action creates a distribution package and commits the change in the repo.
+The action creates a distribution package, commits and pushes the change.

 Once this happens:
 - tag the commit with a version, following SemVer convention